-What constitutes a high income is a matter of perspective and depends on many factors, such as where you live, your living expenses, the size of your family, etc. (A salary of $90,000 for a family in rural Pennsylvania goes a lot farther than the same earnings in the city center of Philadelphia. ) That being said, in the language of bankruptcy attorneys a "high-income debtor” is a debtor with earnings above the state median for the debtor’s family size.
+What constitutes a high income depends on several factors, such as where you live, your living expenses, the size of your family, etc. (A salary of $90,000 for a family in rural Pennsylvania goes a lot further than the same earnings in the city center of Philadelphia. ) That being said, you are a "high-income debtor" for bankruptcy purposes if your household earnings are above the state median income for your family size.

-On the other hand, if your average gross earnings for the six months before filing is over the median, you will have to take a "means test" to determine if you qualify for Chapter 7.
-The means test considers your income minus certain allowable expenses.
-Frequently, the results allow a debtor with substantial earnings but high expenses to file under Chapter 7.
+Not necessarily.
+If your average gross earnings for the six months before filing is over the median, you will have to take a "means test" to determine if you qualify for Chapter 7.
+Frequently, the results allow a debtors with substantial earnings to file under Chapter 7.

-Before jumping to the means test, debtors need to determine if they are in fact high-income debtors for the purposes of the test.
+Before jumping to the means test, debtors need to determine if they are high-income debtors for the purposes of the test.
 I often have clients with seemingly high earnings who are surprised that they fall below the state median.
 Many of these clients have not considered the size of their families.
-However, one of the most important factors in determining whether or not you are a high-income debtor is family size.
+However, family size is one of the critical factors determining whether you are a high-income debtor.

-Example: A family of four making $115,000 would have earnings well above the state median of $100,078 for their family size.
+Example: A family of four making $115,000 would have earnings well above the state median of $103,316 for their family size.
 (See the chart above.)
-But what if that family making $115,000 includes six members the parents and their four children)?
+But what if that family making $115,000 includes six members, the parents, and their four children)?
 Because the state median for a family of six is $118,078, the debtors do not have to take the means test.

 If you appear to be over the median, you may still be able to avoid the means test, depending on what type of earnings you have.
 Not all sources of money count as income for calculating gross earnings.

 Social Security Income.
-Under the Bankruptcy Code, Social Security, is excluded from your gross income on the means test.
+The Bankruptcy Code excludes Social Security benefits from your gross income on the means test.
 (For more see my post on Senior Citizen Bankruptcy.)
 This exclusion will often bring a debtor's overall gross earnings below the state median, thus avoiding the means test.

 Irregular Income.
 Because the Bankruptcy Code focuses on "regular income," you may be able to argue that some irregular earnings do not count as "gross income."
 However, you must be careful to disclose all income.